Starting a 3-Day Water Fast: What to Expect, Why It Matters

 Whether you choose support or to go it alone, it’s definitely better not to try and bite off more than you can chew 🙂 with a 3-day fast until you feel comfortable with one-day (36-hour) water fasts.
 This is because a 3-day fast really is a quantum leap ahead in terms of what it demands from your body.

-Before you gain greater experience, most of the challenges of the three-day water fast are physical, as your body learns how to enter the state of ketosis.
-Ketosis is the metabolic process of burning fat mobilised from adipose (fat) tissue in the form of ketones and fatty acids.
-Unless you happen to be following an extremely low-carb diet, this is entirely different from how your body normally extracts the energy needed to power each cell.
-As a result, the vast majority of people never experience ketosis in everyday life, and rely instead on metabolising carbohydrates until the day they die.
+In short, the vast majority of people never experience deep ketosis in everyday life, and rely instead on metabolising carbohydrates until the day they die.
 This is a real shame.
 We have two eyes, and we use them both.
 We have two arms and two legs, and we use each of them.
 We also have two metabolisms: our everyday carbohydrate-based metabolism, as well as ketosis.
 They each serve their own function and offer their own benefits.

 There are two huge benefits of getting into ketosis while you fast.

 First, because you’re burning fat and not eating/digesting, your body frees up a lot of extra energy for healing.
 (It’s estimated that digestion accounts for about 30% of your total daily energy needs.)
 However, unless your body has a lot of fat that it’s happy to burn, you probably won’t feel this energy going out into everyday strength and stamina.
-Instead, your body is more likely to want to turn it inward for detoxing – which can easily leave you feeling weak and drained on the outside.
+Instead, your body is more likely to want to turn it inward for cleansing and detox – which can easily leave you feeling weak and drained on the outside.

 Second, because you’re drawing on the fuel in your fat cells, you also gain the potential to break down and cleanse the fat-soluble toxins which have been locked in there for years and years, safely sequestered away from interacting with the rest of your body.
 This is a different mechanism from being on a low-carb diet, because in this case essentially the same surface-level fat cells are used for energy, over and over, from meal to meal.
 In contrast, deeper levels of fat usually remain untouched, with the toxins of life continuing to accumulate within.
 This is reflected by comparing the ketone levels of someone on a low-carb diet with those of someone on a water fast.
 Not surprisingly, ketone levels while fasting are much, much stronger!